element-hq/element-android/docs/integration_tests.md

 Integration tests need a homeserver running on localhost.

-The documentation describe what we do to have one, using [Synapse](https://github.com/matrix-org/synapse/), which is the Matrix reference homeserver.
+The documentation describes what we do to have one, using [Synapse](https://github.com/matrix-org/synapse/), which is the Matrix reference homeserver.

 ## Install and run Synapse